 PRINCIPAL DUTIES & RESPONSIBILITIES

-• Conducts intake for shelter program and exit interviews as needed.
+• Conducts shelter intakes and exit interviews as required.

-• Assists in preparing and serving meals and snacks as needed.
+• Assists with the preparation and serving of meals and snacks as needed.

 2. Meets Shelter Program Needs

-• Accepts donations and deliveries as needed.
-Ensures all staff accurately and completely complete donation records.
+• Accepts donations and deliveries as needed and ensures all staff properly complete donation records.

-• Supervises volunteers, as needed.
-Ensure accurate and timely submission of tracking records.
+• Supervises volunteers as required, ensuring accurate and timely submission of tracking records.

-• Assists the Shelter Services Supervisor in ensuring staff coverage of open shifts as needed.
+• Assists the Shelter Services Supervisor in arranging staff coverage for open shifts when necessary.

-• Works closely with Shelter Services Supervisor and Development Team to ensure availability of all non-food supplies, including hygiene supplies, medications, cleaning products, building and office supplies, forms needed; obtains available items from main Welcome House building.
+• Collaborates with the Shelter Services Supervisor and Development Team to maintain adequate non-food supplies, including hygiene products, medications, cleaning materials, office supplies, forms, and building essentials.
+Retrieves available items, as needed.

-• Participates in On-call duty and emergency backup; responsible to respond to Emergency Shelter program staff to provide support as needed.
+• Participates in on-call duties and emergency backup, responding to Emergency Shelter program staff to provide necessary support when needed.

 3. Maintain the Physical Safety of the Building

-• Monitors shelter/agency phone and shelter front door.
+• Monitors the shelter/agency phone and oversees access at the shelter front door.

-• Shares in the cleanliness of the workspace and performs required tasks to maintain a building well-prepared for residential service, including basic maintenance tasks.
+• Contributes to workspace cleanliness and performs necessary tasks to keep the facility ready for residential service, including basic maintenance duties.

 4. Training/Coaching

-• Coordinate with the Supervisor and/or Director on regular team meetings with program staff and prepares agenda items and meeting minutes.
+• Coordinates with the Supervisor and/or Director to schedule regular team meetings, prepare agenda items, and record meeting minutes as needed.

 5. Administration

-• Updates and reviews the staff log with all daily activities in a timely manner
+• Updates and reviews the staff log promptly to document all daily activities.

-• Assist the Supervisor and Director with data gathering, reporting and analysis of data and outcomes, when needed.
+• Assists the Supervisor and Director with data collection, reporting, and analysis of outcomes as needed.

-• Inputs client demographics into the VESTA reporting system within 3 business days.
+• Inputs program participant demographics into the VESTA reporting system within three business days.

-• Maintain accurate client files- ensures that all new client folders are compiled accurately according to grant requirements, and reviews client files upon exit, reporting any compliance issues to the Shelter Service Supervisor.
+• Maintains accurate participant files, ensuring all new participant folders are correctly compiled according to grant requirements.
+Reviews participant files upon exit and reports any compliance issues to the Shelter Service Supervisor.

 6. Internal/External Collaboration

-• Maintains positive public relations and serves as a liaison with other related community services.
+• Fosters positive public relations and serves as a liaison with community service providers and partner agencies.

-• Coordinate with Development Department to streamline donations and volunteers.
+• Collaborates with the Development Department to streamline processes for managing donations and volunteers.

-• Collaborate with Internal staff/programs regularly to ensure mutual client needs are being met efficiently and effectively.
+• Works closely with internal staff and programs to ensure program participants’ needs are addressed efficiently and effectively.

-• Coordinates and Leads weekly house meetings when necessary
+• Coordinates and facilitates weekly house meetings as needed.

 7. Other duties as specified by the Shelter Services Supervisor and/or Director of Homeless Solutions.